Welcome to the conclusion of Hayao Miyazaki’s Nausicaä of the Valley of the Wind.

 The Master claims that unexpected problems can be addressed and corrected, and accuses Nausicaä of condemning the human race to extinction.
 It says that without the technologies within the crypt, current humans will succumb to an incurable hardening disease and will have no future.
 Nausicaä retorts that is for the planet to decide.
 The Master accuses her of nihilism, of nothingness.
 Nausicaä counters that the sympathy and love of the Ohmu were born from the depths of nothingness.

 Moved and delighted by Nausicaä’s words, King Vai also rejects being a slave to a dead people, choosing instead to serve no one but himself.
-The Master of the Crypt cuts off communication and proceeds to destroy their minds.
+The Master of the Crypt cuts off communication and attempts to destroy their minds.

 Outside, Mito detonates a gunship shell embedded within the healing crypt walls.
 The explosion interrupts the Master’s attack, giving Nausicaä a window to call Ohma for one last strike.
 The Master, realizing its vulnerability, pleads with Nausicaä to stop, stating that history will judge her as the one who destroyed the light of hope.
 Nausicaä counters that if the crypt is light, then humans do not need light.

 “We can know the beauty and cruelty of the world without the help of a giant tomb and its servants…Because our god inhabits even a single leaf and the smallest insects.
 Ohma, forget about us.
 Send your light to this place!”
 (Hardcover Edition, Vol. 2, p.
 518)